Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Polkadot-SDK-slides.md

    3. XCM

 There will be amazing modules going into further details of each.
 This will be very high level.

-meta questions for ice breaker:

-- how many ppl know substrate/frame already?
-- how many ppl feel like they are comfortable with rust
-- with rust generics, traits and associated types
-- how many ppl know what polkadot-sdk is?
-- how many ppl know jam already? do you have the question of why are we still leaning all of this?

 ---